johncoleman83/github-repos-list/README.md

 ## ignore

-- all the junk in config
-- all junk in old_site
+- all junk in old_site (this was old github pages site)

 ## Author